dhruv-ahuja/dhruv-ahuja.github.io/content/posts/implementing_buffered_queue_in_rust.md

 We set `elements_processed` value to `true`, indicating that the producer has processed all its elements and is going out of scope.
 The `Drop` trait ensures that this implementation detail remains associated with the producer.

-The `store` method requires a memory ordering, which defines how the memory is organized and ensures that our code avoids race conditions and improper data access across threads.
+The `store` method requires a memory ordering, which defines how application memory is organized and ensures that our code avoids race conditions and improper data access across threads.
 We use the strongest possible ordering, `SeqCst`.

 ### Consumer